MAC-Projects/PhotoCircuit/README.md

 ![Detected segments](/pictures/segments.png)

-It uses the information obtained so far to generate the following TeX code:
+It uses the information obtained so far, together with the CNN's classification of the circuit elements, to generate the following TeX code:

 ```tex
 \begin{circuitikz}[american,x=0.01cm,y=0.01cm]